starcoinorg/guide-to-move-package-manager/README.md

 ### Spec Test

-Based on move-cli, mpm add the support to write spec test to test your move pacakge in the whole.
+Based on move-cli, mpm add the support of spec test to test your move project in the whole.

 It can simulates: